OwenFeik/architrice/README.md

 * Deckstats
 * Moxfield
 * Tapped Out

+and the following MtG clients

+* Cockatrice
+* MTGO

 ## Installation
 Architrice is available on PyPi so you can install it with